awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 ### DB parameter functions<a name="USER_ParamFunctions"></a>

-The parameter arguments can be specified as either integers or formulas\.
+You specify the arguments of DB parameter functions as either integers or formulas\.
 Each function must have at least one argument\.
-Multiple arguments can be specified as a comma\-separated list\.
+Specify multiple arguments as a comma\-separated list\.
 The list can't have any empty members, such as *argument1*,,*argument3*\.
 Function names are case\-insensitive\.

-*IF\(\)*
+*IF*
 Returns an argument\.
-Currently, it is only supported for Oracle engines, and the only supported first argument is `{DBInstanceClassHugePagesDefault}`\.
+Currently, it's only supported for Oracle engines, and the only supported first argument is `{DBInstanceClassHugePagesDefault}`\.
 For more information, see [Enabling HugePages for an Oracle DB instance](Appendix.Oracle.CommonDBATasks.Misc.md#Oracle.Concepts.HugePages)\.
 Syntax

 ```